 On the day last June when his parents drove to New York City to claim his body, they were nearly catatonic with grief.
 The young Russian-studies scholar had jumped from a 10th-floor window of the Milford Plaza Hotel and bounced off the hood of a stretch limousine.
 When the police arrived, his fingers were still clutching $171 in cash, virtually the only money he hadn't yet turned over to the Church of Scientology, the self-help "philosophy" group he...
 Subscribe Now.
-[2005The founder of Scientology's fascinating life story. - By Michael Crowley Our summer of Tom Cruise's madness and Katie Holmes' creepy path toward zombie bridedom has been a useful reminder of how truly strange Scientology is.
+[2005The founder of Scientology's fascinating life story. - By Michael Crowley.
+Our summer of Tom Cruise's madness and Katie Holmes' creepy path toward zombie bridedom has been a useful reminder of how truly strange Scientology is.

 By now those interested in the Cruise-Holmes saga may be passingly familiar with the church's creation myth, in which an evil, intergalactic warlord named Xenu kidnaps billions of alien life forms, chains them near Earth's volcanoes, and blows them up with nuclear weapons.
 Strange as Scientology's pseudo-theology may be, though, it's not as entertaining as the life story of the church's founder, L. Scientology may be a bizarre faith invented by a sci-fi hack.
-But it's not a cult. - By Mark Oppenheimer Scientology, the controversial religion whose adherents include John Travolta, Tom Cruise, and Jenna Elfman, can't seem to stay out of the news.
+But it's not a cult. - By Mark Oppenheimer.
+Scientology, the controversial religion whose adherents include John Travolta, Tom Cruise, and Jenna Elfman, can't seem to stay out of the news.

 Sometimes the church would rather not have the publicity, as when Germany, which considers Scientology a cult, recently refused to let Tom Cruise shoot scenes for his new movie in government buildings.
-Other times, Scientologists court the attention—as when the same Mr.
+Other times, Scientologists court the attention—as when the same Mr. Are the new Scientology ads persuasive? - By Seth Stevenson.
 The Spot:"You are not your name," says a voice-over announcer, as we see a series of different nametags.

 "You're not your job. " We see people in the uniforms of different occupations.
 "You're not the clothes you wear or the neighborhood you live in. " Images continue to illustrate the litany of things that you are not.
-Are the new Scientology ads persuasive? - By Seth Stevenson
+Paul Haggis vs. the Church of Scientology.
 On August 19, 2009, Tommy Davis, the chief spokesperson for the Church of Scientology International, received a letter from the film director and screenwriter Paul Haggis.

 “For ten months now I have been writing to ask you to make a public statement denouncing the actions of the Church of Scientology of San Diego,” Haggis wrote.
 Before the 2008 elections, a staff member at Scientology’s San Diego church had signed its name to an online petition supporting Proposition 8, which asserted that the State of California should sanction marriage only “between a man and a woman.”
-Paul Haggis vs. the Church of Scientology
+J’ai testé la scientologie et c’était pas bien: le test.
+Rapport sur l'église de scientologie.